Draszon/webpeter_com/README.md

-This is my webpage project with Laravel for the first time ever!
+This is my website project with Laravel for the first time ever!